highsmithjd/oauth-tester/README.md

 ### Example Usage

 1. **Authorization Code Flow**:
-   - Enter your Azure AD Tenant ID
+   - Enter your Microsoft Entra ID Tenant ID
    - Enter your Client ID
    - Enter your Client Secret
    - Complete authentication in browser

 2. **Device Code Flow**:
-   - Enter your Azure AD Tenant ID
+   - Enter your Microsoft Entra ID Tenant ID
    - Enter your Client ID
    - Visit the provided URL and enter the code

 3. **Client Credentials Flow**:
-   - Enter your Azure AD Tenant ID
+   - Enter your Microsoft Entra ID Tenant ID
    - Enter your Client ID
    - Enter your Client Secret

-## Azure AD Setup
+## Microsoft Entra ID Setup

-1. Go to Azure Portal → Azure Active Directory → App registrations
+1. Go to Azure Portal → Microsoft Entra ID → App registrations
 2. Create a new registration or use existing one
 3. For Authorization Code Flow:
    - Set application type to "Web"